 When a loved one stops protecting the addict from their consequences, the addict begins to see the depths of their addiction.
 Finally, be prepared for a fallout with an addict who refuses rehab.
 After addressing the problematic behaviors and setting boundaries, most addicts react emotionally.
 The addict’s response can be manipulative or false promises to stop.
 Thus, the tactics of threats and emotional appeals should not sway you in your goal of getting help for them.

 Be There to Support Their Recovery

-If you’re unsure about what to do because a loved one is refusing help for drug addiction then it’s time for you to reach out for extra assistance.
+If you’re unsure about what to do because a loved one is refusing help for drug addiction, then it’s time for you to reach out for extra assistance.
 You may want to consider an intervention or looking up some options for treatment to suggest to your loved one.
 Get the help your loved one needs by calling Lighthouse Recovery Institute now at 866-308-2090.